a-n-rose/a-n-rose.github.io/_posts/2019-02-17-comparing-features-and-models-deep-learning-and-speech.md

 3) MFCC features, at least for speech recognition, are perhaps better left to traditional learning algorithms

-4) adding noise to the training data does not necessarily build more robust models; however, the models trained on data with mixed noise did converge faster, resulting in shorter training times.
-(That said, the feature extraction process when mixing noise is *much* longer.
+4) adding noise to the training data does not necessarily build more robust models (post update: *or does it*..?); however, the models trained on data with mixed noise did converge faster, resulting in shorter training times.
+(That said, the feature extraction process when mixing noise takes *much* longer.
 You win some, you lose some, I suppose.)

 ## Future Work